 I love how this dessert feels elegant enough for guests but doesn’t require turning on the oven.
 It’s creamy, rich, and ready in no time—just chill, set, and serve.
 If you enjoy no-fuss desserts with big flavor, these no-bake cookie bars are another crowd favorite simple, chewy, and perfect for busy days when your oven deserves a break

-You’ll also find internal links to other favorite cheesecake treats like my Mini Cheesecake Cupcakes and festive Gingerbread Cheesecake to add more joy to your baking rotation.
+You’ll also find internal link to other favorite cheesecake treat like my Mini Lemon Cheesecake Cupcakes.

 Let’s start with the base—the Biscoff crust!